Jri-creator/JriFTP_Client/README.md

 * HTML/CSS/JS/PHP Files must remain below 1 MB.
 Any bigger, and the files won't work
 * Files should only contain the languages above
 * Don't use Command-Line access, this doesn't exist
-* Make the change worth it, don't make a change just because you don't like the fact a button is 2 pixels off and stuff like that.
+* *Please* make the change worth it, don't make a change just because you don't like the fact a button is 2 pixels off and stuff like that.